.

 Please note that you can only claim for special damages that include costs you incurred directly resulting from negligence and not your condition overall.

-As with all medical negligence claims, there is a three year time limit for neurology negligence claims.
+As with all medical negligence compensation claims, there is a three year time limit for neurology negligence claims.
 The time limit begins either on the day the medical negligence occurred or the day the affected individual became aware they suffered harm due to negligence.

 For injured people under 18, an adult must claim on their behalf.
 Upon turning 18, the individual harmed by negligence has until their 21st birthday to make a claim, if one has not already been made.